karlhorky/playwright-tricks/README.md

 }
 ```

-## Screenshot Comparison Tests of PDFs
+## Screenshot comparison tests of PDFs

 Playwright does not (as of June 2024) have support for [visual comparison testing](https://playwright.dev/docs/test-snapshots) with PDFs.